playbenny/benny_manual/docs/sidebar.md

 **Stack** - plays mutliples of notes, or adds suboctave notes.

-**latching** - only implemented on a few blocks so far, this gives the option for parameters to update only one note on and/or note off events (as opposed to continuously, as is the default)
+**Latching** - only implemented on a few blocks so far, this gives the option for parameters to update only one note on and/or note off events (as opposed to continuously, as is the default)

-### panel assign
+### Panel assign

 Press the panel assign button to put the sidebar into a mode where you can select parameters to be shown on the [panels](panels.md) page.